The County of Lancashire (8)

 The modern township boasts a recent Shopping Concourse development.

-Estuary and joins the River Douglas - it offers around two miles
+and joins the River Douglas - it offers around two miles of beautiful

-of beautiful landscape that is rich in native wildlife.
-Beacon
+landscape that is rich in native wildlife.
+Beacon Country Park

-Country Park also lies within the district, with its beautiful
+also lies within the district, with its beautiful scenery, an

-scenery, an 18 hole golf course and golf driving range, a Visitor
+18 hole golf course and golf driving range, a Visitor Centre and

-town of St Helens derives its name from the early chapel dedicated
+St Helens derives its name from the early chapel dedicated to

-chapel was found in a document of 1552, though the original
+was found in a document of 1552, though the original structure

 St Helens was only a small village until the Industrial Revolution

-the 16th century, and had been traditionally transported by
+16th century, and had been traditionally transported by packhorse

-packhorse into neighbouring Cheshire and to Liverpool.
-With
+into neighbouring Cheshire and to Liverpool.
+With the construction

-of Municipal Borough, and in 1884 it sent its first Member to
+granted the status of Municipal Borough, and in 1884 it sent its

 During the 20th century all of the towns coal mines disappeared,